Switcheo/zilswap-webapp/README.md

-# Zilswap Webapp
+# ZilSwap Webapp

-This repository contains the UI code for the Zilswap dApp.
+This repository contains the UI code for the ZilSwap dApp.

 The webapp is hosted on canonical url: [https://zilswap.io](https://zilswap.io).
 IFPS hosting is coming soon.

 ## Development

-The Zilswap webapp is built using React.
+The ZilSwap webapp is built using React.
 Simply install Node.js and node package dependencies to begin.

 ```bash
 yarn install